-Automatic cropping feature in Pic Scanner app is a big effort saver, but what if your photos are split in odd, random places?
+Automatic cropping feature in Pic Scanner app is a big effort saver, but what if your photos are split in odd, random places or look skewed?
 You could re-scan, but the following tips will help you get accurate results every time (Hint: Many users get #4 wrong):

 1) Use plain background: